Convert OnlineConvertOnline

 1. Enter the input Links value in the text field.

-2. The calculator converts the given Links into Planck length in realtime ⌚ using the conversion formula, and displays under the Planck length label.
-You do not need to click any button.
-If the input changes, Planck length value is re-calculated, just like that.
+2. The given Links is converted to Planck length in realtime ⌚ using the formula, and displayed under the Planck length label.

 3. You may copy the resulting Planck length value using the Copy button.

-The formula to convert given length from Links to Planck length is:
+To convert given length from Links to Planck length, use the following formula.

 Calculation